projectforpaper70/paper70_cp/FloatMIPVerify/README.md

 # Experiment 2: FMIPVerify Vs MIPVerify Robustness Verification Experiment

 All files related to Experiment 2 are located in: `/home/xxx/aritifact_for_cp24/FloatMIPVerify/experiments/experiment2`.
 In this folder, we offer two modes of execution: command-line and VS Code notebook.
-Each experiment has a dedicated file in the VS Code notebook format for running our experiments.
+Each experiment has a dedicated file in the VS Code notebook format for running our experiments.Before you start vscode please activate conda env `conda activate sage` .
 The file names are self-explanatory, requiring minimal explanation.
 We primarily focus on elucidating the command-line execution method and parameter settings.

 ## 1. FMIPVerify Robustness Verification Experiment